Puno is located on the Lake Titicaca bank. Puno has a special magnetism that seems to come out of its mountains. Its lake is resembles the ocean.

 The Titicaca Lake is the highest navigable lake in the world.
 It is located at 3.815 meters above sea level, and it is the second largest lake in South America with an 8.400-square-kilometer surface.

-The Titicaca National Reserve has an area of 36,180 hectares.
+On the Puno tours you will know The Titicaca National Reserve which has an area of 36,180 hectares.
 Their presence seeks to conserve the wild flora and fauna of Lake Titicaca, support the socio-economic development of the region and maintain the cultural traditions of the human populations that inhabit the vicinity of the lake.

 Puno has, undoubtedly, the richest folklore because of its variety and color, and it makes Puno stunning to the eyes of the world.
-Its greatest cultural expression is the Candelaria Festival that is celebrated in February.
+Its greatest cultural expression is the Candelaria Festival that is celebrated in February and which you can enjoy in our Puno city tour.

 Nowadays, Puno is an important agricultural and cattle raising area, especially because of the llamas and alpacas (South American camelids).
-The inhabitants of Puno still preserve old traditions and festivals that existed many centuries ago and that you can enjoy during your visit.
+The inhabitants of Puno still preserve old traditions and festivals that existed many centuries ago and that you can enjoy when you travel to Puno.

 starting at USD 151